resistzzz/Prompt4NR/README.md

 ### How to Run These codes
-Since this code utilizes multi-GPU we have written two scripts that make it possible to run it on a computer that supports multi-GPU or on the Dutch National supercomputer hosted at SURF (if you have credentials) called Snellius <a href="https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial1/Lisa_Cluster.html" target="_blank" rel="noopener noreferrer">Snellius</a>
+Since this code utilizes multi-GPU we have written two scripts that make it possible to run it on a computer that supports multi-GPU or on the Dutch National supercomputer hosted at SURF (if you have credentials) called <a href="https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial1/Lisa_Cluster.html" target="_blank" rel="noopener noreferrer">Snellius</a>

 * **General machine:** the bash script that runs the code to train and predict is located at ```Discrete-Action/discrete-action_train_predict.sh```.
 Go this its directory and execute this script ```./discrete-action_train_predict.sh```.